El Paso–Juárez: History

 The communities on both sides of the border continued to function, in large part, as a single community.
 The United States Senate fixed a boundary between Texas and New Mexico at the thirty-second parallel, thus largely ignoring history and topography.
 A military post called "The Post opposite El Paso" (meaning opposite El Paso del Norte, across the Rio Grande) was established in 1854.
 Further west, a settlement on Coons' Rancho called Franklin became the nucleus of the future El Paso, Texas.
 A year later pioneer Anson Mills completed his plan of the town, calling it El Paso and the town was incorporated in 1873.
-During the French intervention in Mexico (1862–1867), El Paso del Norte served as a temporary stop for republican forces of rebel leader Benito Juárez until he established his government-in-exile in Chihuahua.
+During the French intervention in Mexico (1862–1867), El Paso del Norte served as a temporary stop for republican forces of ousted leader Benito Juárez until he established his government-in-exile in Chihuahua.
 In 1888, El Paso del Norte was renamed in honor of Juárez.

 In the later 19th century the population in the region began to grow rapidly.
 With the arrival of the Southern Pacific, Texas and Pacific and the Atchison, Topeka and Santa Fe railroads in 1881, trade with the rest of the U.S. increased substantially.
 The area attracted newcomers ranging from businessmen and priests, to gunfighters and prostitutes.
 In the U.S. El Paso became known as the "Six Shooter Capital" because of its lawlessness.
 Prostitution and gambling flourished.
 During World War I, the U.S. Department of the Army pressured El Paso authorities to crack down on vice, creating a tourist boom in Juárez whose vice businesses continued to thrive.

 Mining and other industries gradually developed in the area.
 The 1920s and 1930s saw the emergence of major business development in the city partially enabled by Prohibition era bootlegging with the area becoming a significant port of entry for liquor.
 The Depression era hit the region hard and population declined through the end of World War II.
-Following the war, military expansion in the area as well as oil discoveries in the Texas Permian Basin helped spur redevelopment in the mid 1900s.
+Following the war, military expansion in the area as well as oil discoveries in the Texas Permian Basin helped spur redevelopment in the mid-1900s.
 Disparities in wages and cost of living between the U.S. and Mexico helped encourage many businesses to establish manufacturing operations in Mexico during the mid 20th century, thus making El Paso–Juárez an attractive location for manufacturing.
 The signing of the North American Free Trade Agreement helped spur this trend even further.